Probst1nator/CLI-Agent/README.md

 #### Run from cli

-1. To add the CLI Agent to your command line, execute the `add_alias_to_bash.sh` script:
+1. To integrate the CLI Agent into your command line environment, run the `add_alias_to_bash.sh` script:

    ```bash
    chmod +x ./installer.sh